nejj00/ku-leuven-ml-project/README.md

 - Your agents will be dependent on some RL library.
-Here we provide an example for installing StableBaseline3:
+Here we provide an example for installing Ray RLlib:

     ```
-    pip install stable-baselines3
+    pip install 'ray[tune]'
     ```

 - All dependencies are also listed in the `requirements.txt` file (`pip install -r requirements.txt`).